- Eliminates the upfront cost of buying equipment by leasing and lets you enjoy the benefits of having manageable payments over time instead

 REQUEST A LEASE ESTIMATE

 Computed tomography scans, more commonly known as CT or CAT scans, are devices that allow for cross-sectional imaging of materials without the need to cut them open.
 CT scans are most often used in the medical field, to generate a 3D rendering of a person’s internal anatomy.
-These images can then be used to help better diagnose patients or inform doctors about what type of therapeutic measures they need to take.
+These images can then be used to help better diagnose patients or inform doctors about what types of therapeutic measures they need to take.
 It is able to achieve this by using a series of narrow X-ray beams which are rotated around the patient, to create the cross-sectional image slices.
 Though similar to conventional X-ray machines, CT scans are able to create more detailed images by differentiating between tissue, bone, and soft tissue.
 Industrial CT scanners do exist and function very similarly to medical CT scanners, however, they are not as prevalent.
 The main components that make up a medical CT scanner are a bench that the patient can lay down on, a gantry, a data acquisition system, and an operating console.
 The gantry refers to the cylinder that the patient is placed into and houses all the equipment to produce and detect the X-rays.

 CAT Scan Types, Techniques, & Price